 After several years of wait, with iOS 13 Apple has eventually decided to roll out the much-awaited Dark Mode on iPhone and iPad.
 What’s more, “Appearance Dark” takes full advantage of an OLED display to turn the screen pitch black.
 Not to mention, it will even boost the battery life of your device.
 Cherry on the cake: with the latest version 2.20.30, WhatsApp has also introduced dark mode.

-Knowing how adorable it really is, we’ve gone hands-on with it to let you know how you can enable Dark Mode in on your iPhone and iPad.
+Knowing how adorable it really is, we’ve gone hands-on with it to let you know how to enable Dark Mode in iOS 13 running device.
 So, let’s put this appreciable feature to the test straightaway!

 - How to Enable Dark Mode in iOS 13 or iPadOS 13

 - How to Customize Dark Mode in iOS 13 and iPadOS 13

 - How to Use Dark Mode (Smart Invert) in iOS 12 and iOS 11 on iPhone and iPad

 - How to Turn ON/OFF Dark Mode Quickly By Triple-Clicking the iPhone Home/Side Button